 The human spirit and its faculty of conscience is not divine in itself.
 But it has been provided by One who is.
 In John Henry Newman’s words it is a “sufficient object of faith”; a “universal revelation” of God’s will for humane living.
 God shall accept those who through their compassion demonstrate such an underlying faith regardless of religious beliefs (cf. Mt25:35-40).
 They have effectively exercised faith towards God.
 And in instinctively showing compassion to the needy they serve the Son of Man Himself (v40).

 The purpose of salvation

-However, those who would be SAVED from the moral ineptitude and guilt arising from their degenerate intellectual vessel (Rom7:23) and who shall go on to receive an inheritance with the sanctified (Acts20:32).
-That requires not just a working spirit and functioning conscience but the Holy Spirit and that of Christ’s united to their own (1Cor6:17).
+However, those who would be SAVED from the moral ineptitude and guilt arising from their degenerate intellectual vessel (Rom7:23) and who shall go on to receive an inheritance with the sanctified (Acts20:32). require not only a working spirit and functioning conscience but the Holy Spirit and that of Christ’s united to their own.
+(1Cor6:17).

 I am telling the truth in Christ, I am not lying; my conscience testifies with me in the Holy Spirit concerning these matters.